SoftXperience/home-assistant-foxess-api/README.md

-# FoxESS Cloud API Integration for Home-Assistant
+# FoxESSCloud API Integration for Home-Assistant

 This is a custom component for Home Assistant to provide access to the data of your FoxESS photovoltaics inverter data.